cloudnativelabs/kube-router/docs/bgp.md

 This configuration would have the following effects:

 - [Peering Outside the Cluster](https://github.com/cloudnativelabs/kube-router/blob/master/docs/bgp.md#peering-outside-the-cluster)
-  via one of themany means that kube-router makes available
+  via one of the many means that kube-router makes available
 - Overriding Next Hop
 - Enabling overlays in either full mode or with nodes in different subnets